-The School Administrator/receptionist will take the visitors book and Staff registration sheet out with her and check this at the assembly point with the PIC.
+The School Administrator/receptionist will take the visitors IPAD report and Staff registration report (automatic print off) out with her and check this at the assembly point with the PIC.
 The Administrative Assistant or receptionist will take out registers that have been returned to the main office.